eitanyaffe/knnview/README.md

   right panel.
 * Show only cluster NN: Show on right panel only samples of selected cluster.
 * Show labels: Show text labels in middle plot.
-Also controlled with Shift + L.
 * Show legend: Show legend of colors in middle panel.
 * Label field: Add text labels to samples using this sample metadata field.
 * Color field: Color samples using this sample metadata field.
 * Plot circle size: Control size of sample circle.

 Hit the Help button to see a brief explanation of how to operate the app, including the use of the mouse and keyboard.
+This includes useful keyboard shortcuts.